newrelic/newrelic_aws_cloudwatch_plugin/README.md

 6. Run `bundle exec ./bin/newrelic_aws`

 ## AMI
-This collection of plugins is also available as an Amazon Machine Image (AMI) named `newrelic_aws`, making it easier to begin collecting metrics.
+This plugin will soon be available as an Amazon Machine Image (AMI) named newrelic_aws, making it easier to begin collecting metrics.

 The AMI takes the contents of `config/newrelic_plugin.yml` as user-data, which is configured when creating the EC2 instance.
 Once the instance is running with valid user-data, no further action is required.
 To change the configuration, terminate the current instance and create another.

-To access this AMI via the AWS EC2 console and launch an instance in your own AWS account, follow these steps:

-1. Log in to your AWS account
-2. Copy your AWS account number and paste into an email to mei@newrelic.com, CC'ing cooper@newrelic.com
-3. Mei will enable sharing of this currently-private AMI to your AWS account
-4. Once Mei notifies you that you can access the AMI, visit https://console.aws.amazon.com/ec2/home?region=us-east-1#launchAmi=ami-77fb901e

 ## Notes